 Statistics & Key Findings

-60% of women compared to 35% of men do not think they can pay off their total credit card debt.
+60% of women than 35% of men do not think they can pay off their total credit card debt.
 It shows a shortage of confidence among women.

-Midwesterner have more expensive credit card bills compared to other Americans, with 53% of adults in the region having more than $2,000 in credit card debt.
+Midwesterners have more expensive credit card bills than other Americans, with 53% in the region having more than $2,000 in credit card debt.

-Majority of Americans have debt as their dominant strain: About 85% of adults Americans are actively striving to minimize their debt, up to 74% of these have credit card debt in general.
+The majority of Americans have debt as their dominant strain.
+About 85% of Americans are actively striving to minimize their debt; up to 74% of these have credit card debt in general.

 Survey of Credit Card Debt in America